-Methods and results: This prospective, international, multicenter, 2:1 randomized, non-inferiority trial enrolled 575 patients (385 BP-SES and 190 PP-EES) with 659 stenotic de novo lesions.
+Methods and results: This prospective, international, multicentre, 2:1 randomised, non-inferiority trial enrolled 575 patients (385 BP-SES and 190 PP-EES) with 659 stenotic de novo lesions.
 Of these, 137 patients (23.8%) were Japanese.
-Follow-up until 5 years is ongoing, we herein report outcomes at 12 months.
+Follow-up until five years is ongoing.
+We herein report outcomes at 12 months.
 Baseline parameters were well balanced.
 Device success was 98.9% for BP-SES versus 99.6% for PP-EES, p=0.670.
 Non-inferiority related to 12-month target vessel failure was met (pnon-inferiority <0.001).
 Further, there was no significant difference in clinical outcomes between the groups.
-Target vessel failure rate was 5.5% for BP-SES and 7.5% for PP-EES, target lesion failure rate was 4.2% versus 5.4%, and the definite or probable stent thrombosis rate was 0.8% versus 0%
+The target vessel failure rate was 5.5% for BP-SES and 7.5% for PP-EES, the target lesion failure rate was 4.2% versus 5.4%, and the definite or probable stent thrombosis rate was 0.8% versus 0%.

-Conclusions: The randomized BIOFLOW-IV trial provides further evidence on the safety and efficacy of the Orsiro BP-SES and its non-inferiority to the current benchmark, an everolimus-eluting permanent polymer stent.
+Conclusions: The randomised BIOFLOW-IV trial provides further evidence on the safety and efficacy of the Orsiro BP-SES and its non-inferiority to the current benchmark, an everolimus-eluting permanent polymer stent.
+ClinicalTrials.gov: NCT01939249